purpasmart96/nones/README.md

 # Nones

-A simple NES emulator written in C.
+A simple NTSC NES emulator written in C.

 ### Current State

-Currently only a few games run.
-Only NROM and few MMC1 based games are currently supported.
+Currently only NROM, UxROM, and MMC1 based games are currently supported.

-Audio support is early and currently only supports square/pulse channels.
+Supports square, triangle, and noise audio channels.

 ### Building and running